 This hotel has a cool story.
-The “Riot Hyatt” is smack in the middle of Sunset Boulevard with views all the way down the neon-signed street in both directions.
+The “Riot Hyatt” is smack in the heart of West Hollywood in the middle of Sunset Boulevard with views all the way down the neon-signed street in both directions.

 Today the Andaz is ultra modern and high tech.
 They describe it on their website as a hip boutique hotel, but I beg to differ.
 To me ’boutique’ means small and each room with a bespoke design.